Large denominations of United States currency: Overview and history

 Large-denomination currency (i.e., banknotes with a face value of $500 or higher) had been used in the United States since the late 18th century.
 The first $500 note was issued by North Carolina, authorized by legislation dated May 10, 1780.
-Virginia quickly followed suit and authorized the printing of $500 and $1,000 notes on October 16, 1780 and $2,000 notes on May 7, 1781.
-High-denomination treasury notes were issued, for example during the War of 1812 ($1,000 notes authorized by an act dated June 30, 1812).
-During the American Civil War Confederate currency included $500 and $1,000 notes.
+Virginia quickly followed suit and authorized the printing of $500 and $1,000 notes on October 16, 1780, and $2,000 notes on May 7, 1781.
+High-denomination treasury notes were issued; for example, during the War of 1812 ($1,000 notes authorized by an act dated June 30, 1812).
+During the American Civil War, Confederate currency included $500 and $1,000 notes.
 The earliest (1861) federal banknotes included high-denomination notes such as three-year interest-bearing notes of $500, $1,000, and $5,000, authorized by Congress on July 17, 1861.
 In total, 11 different types of U.S. currency were issued in high-denomination notes across nearly 20 different series dates.

-The obverse designs of United States banknotes generally depict either historical figures, allegorical figures symbolizing significant concepts (e.g., liberty, justice), or a combination of both.
+The obverse designs of United States banknotes generally depict either historical figures, allegorical figures symbolizing significant concepts (e.g., liberty, justice), or both.
 The reverse designs range from abstract scroll-work with ornate denomination identifiers to reproductions of historical art works.